stormpath/stormpath-aspnetcore/docs/stormpath_objects.rst

 Stormpath Application
 ---------------------

-The ``IApplication`` type is a .NET representation of the Stormpath Application associated with your ASP.NET application.
+The ``IApplication`` type is a .NET representation of the Stormpath Application associated with your |framework| application.
 You can use this object to perform actions like creating and searching for user accounts programmatically.

 This type is available on every request.